cloud-gov/cg-site/README.md

     $ git clone https://github.com/cloud-gov/cg-site
     $ cd cg-site

-Note that when built by cloud.gov Pages, `npm run federalist` is used instead of the `build` script.
+Note that when built by cloud.gov Pages, `npm run pages` is used instead of the `build` script.

 ### Install dependencies and run app